fuchien/meli/README.md

 # Todo list

--   Using all data in context store, unit test with enzyme.
+-   Using all data in context store.
+-   Add enzyme to unit test.
 -   Mocking API request for Next.js.
 -   Add test jobs in pipeline.